Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Experience a true slice of urban Brazilian life and its fabric, a real cultural exchange.

-Commit to responsible travel practices during your visit to Nova Iguaçu and beyond.
+Commit to responsible travel practices during your visit to Nova Iguaçu and elsewhere.

-Talk to locals with politeness and an open mind.
+Talk to the local community with politeness and being open-minded.
 Show genuine interest in their lives and culture.

 Show interest in learning about their customs, traditions, and way of life.
 This demonstrates appreciation.